-university of saskatchewan College of Medicine medicine.usask.ca As we gather here today, we acknowledge we are on Treaty Six Territory and the Homeland of the Métis.
+As we gather here today, we acknowledge we are on Treaty Six Territory and the Homeland of the Métis.
 We pay our respect to the First Nation and Métis ancestors of this place and reaffirm our relationship with one another.
 We recognize that in the course of your studies you will spend time learning in other traditional territories and Métis homelands.
 We wish you safe, productive and respectful encounters in these places MEDC 211.0 Success in Medical School II - Course Overview The Covid-19 pandemic has caused significant changes to delivery of medical curriculum.
-We are planning to include in-person educational experiences, where possible, during the 2020-21 Fall Term.
-However due to pandemic circumstances, the College of Medicine undergraduate education program may need to: - Modify curriculum content delivery outside of usual procedures and at short notice. - Modify Course assessments which may need to be changed to a different format, or to have different weighting from that outlined in the syllabus.
+We are planning to include in-person educational experiences, where possible, during the 2021-22 Fall Term.
+However, due to pandemic circumstances, the College of Medicine undergraduate education program may need to: - Modify curriculum content delivery outside of usual procedures and at short notice. - Modify Course assessments which may need to be changed to a different format, or to have different weighting from that outlined in the syllabus.
 As information becomes available, we will provide updates to students on any changes relating to content originally outlined in the syllabus.
+If you are on campus at any time, ensure you know what is required and expected of you: One of the critical lessons learned in dealing with COVID-19 is knowing that situations can change and we must be flexible and ready to adjust our safety protocols.
+Instead of listing all of the relevant information in your course outline, the university has created a webpage where all up-to-date information around returning to campus is listed.
+You are responsible for regularly checking the health and safety guidelines https://covid19.usask.ca/about/safety.php#Expectations and knowing what is expected of you throughout the fall term.
+The College of Medicine has specific COVID protocols that are also important for you to be aware of and follow on the College of Medicine website.
 COURSE DESCRIPTION Medical school is an intense and complex journey with many challenging transitions throughout.
 Many students have expressed the need to have specific supports in place to help manage the transition into medical school and the medical profession in general.
 The purpose of this course is to provide students with information, experiences, and tools that will help them to be successful in all aspects of medical school from a personal, academic, and professional perspective.
 By having dedicated time in the curriculum for Success in Medicine, we can provide these elements in a developmental and timely fashion.
 Topics and experiences include: basic orientation to the MD program, wellness, career advising and mentoring, professionalism, and shadowing.
 Completion of this course will contribute to attaining elements of the overall undergraduate program objectives (Program Learning Objectives).
 OVERALL COURSE OBJECTIVES By the completion of this course, students will be expected to: